Aldi ‘technical error’ could cause overdraft charges after payment delay

-Aldi has warned customers to check their bank balances after a “technical error” that was first noticed in Wales.
+Aldi has warned customers to check their bank balances after a “technical error” that affected a store in Wales.

-Between 15 August and 22 September 2019, Mastercard and VISA payments in a store in Rhyl, North Wales, were not processed by the company.
+Between 15 August and 22 September this year, Mastercard and VISA payments in a store in Rhyl, North Wales, were not processed by the company.

-A sign displayed in the store told shoppers that, “If you were here during this period and paid on card you will see the transaction complete and appear on your bank statement from Thursday, October 3.”
+A sign displayed in the store told shoppers: “If you were here during this period and paid on card, you will see the transaction complete and appear on your bank statement from Thursday 3 October.

 “Purchases on AMEX were not affected.